 We grant relief for one year at a time.
 We cannot guarantee that we will grant any relief beyond the specified period, or for any additional properties taken on during the year.
-This is because any withdrawal or variation of relief is subject to one financial year's notice by the Council.

 2. Calculating Entitlement - The Scheme

 Legislation specifies the order in which we calculate relief.
 Generally, we calculate any mandatory rate relief entitlement first.
 We then apply discretionary relief to any remaining rates liability.